 DMVA creates One Room Hotel inside 17th-century house in Antwerp.
 Belgian architecture firm DMVA has transformed a 17th-century house with a facade just 2.4 metres wide into what might be Antwerp's smallest hotel.

+The Sackett Hill House is located in the town of Warren, roughly two hours from New York City by car.
 João Vieira de Campos completes minimal concrete house in Porto.
 OPA's sunken cliffside residence gets go-ahead.
 Open Platform for Architecture is moving forward with plans to build a subterranean residence that will slice into a mountain near Beirut and feature a glass swimming pool for a roof (+ slideshow).

 OPA originally released plans for Casa Brutale in July 2015, with no site, client or budget to build it.
 But the viral success of the renderings has now brought forward a backer with a plot of land on Faqra mountain near Beirut and a budget of $2.5 million (£1.7 million).
 The project is expected to break ground this summer and its owner will be Alex Demirdjian, the chief executive of Lebanese real estate agent Demco Properties.

 Casa Rufo by Alberto Campo Baeza.
 House by Alberto Campo Baeza designed as "a jetty facing out to sea" The expansive roof of this seaside house in Cádiz, Spain, by Alberto Campo Baeza stretches out towards the shoreline like a flattened extension of the rugged terrain (+ slideshow).

 VT House, also known as "house of the infinite", was conceived by Spanish architect Alberto Campo Baeza first and foremost as a piece of landscape architecture, with its architectural elements sunken underneath.
 "We have erected a house as if it were a jetty facing out to sea," said the architect.
 "On this resoundingly horizontal plane, bare and denuded, we face out to the distant horizon. " Reyes ríos + larraín completes cliff-side home in mexico.
 Mar 21, 2017 reyes ríos + larraín completes cliff-side home in mexico with panoramic sea views reyes ríos + larraín arquitectos has completed a cliff-side residence on mexico’s yucatán peninsula. offering panoramic sea views, and surrounded by lush greenery, the dwelling forms part of a country club and has a golf course nearby. the three-storey home is accessed at its mid-level, which contains its primary living accommodation. the bottom floor houses the sleeping quarters, while the uppermost storey features a playroom, a studio, and a rooftop pool. all images by pim schalkwijk.

 The most beautiful homes surrounded by nature.
 40 Incredible Lofts That Push Boundaries.
 Like Architecture & Interior Design?
 Follow Us...
 In this collection we've put together some of the entries of the Evermotion 'Whole Lotta Loft' competition that are sure to blow your mind.
 Incredible designers from the world over have poured their hearts, souls, and creativities into these spaces - and you won't believe what they've come up with.
 Explore ultra modern, boho chic, old airplane hangers, and even a loft with a seaworld sized aquarium.
+While some of the design elements you may be able to incorporate into your own space - this post is really all about dreaming.
 Tadao Ando's Casa Monterrey nestles against a hillside in Monterrey.